ddRPB/rpb-doc/glossary.rst

 Glossary
 ========

-**Component:** one specific software system (such as EDC or PACS) that is integrated into the RPB platform.
+**Component:** one specific software system (such as EDC, PACS or LAB) that is integrated into the RPB platform.

 **DICOM:** digital imaging and communications in medicine standard used for representation of medical images.